 - Parallel Lacing (or Straight Bar Lacing) to Relieve Pressure from the Whole Foot

 Parallel lacing is similar in result to the cross-over lacing method described above.
-Now, we all know that some runners have wide feet.
+Now, we all know that some runners have large feet.
 These people can have access to the same comfort and tight fit as any other runner by just using this particular lacing technique.